RestorationsSOS.com - Fire and Water Damage Restoration

 - You need to freeze a photo to delay the damage

-In other cases, if you choose to salvage your photos yourself, start with learning the basic methods of paper salvage and follow this step by step guide to prevent further damage.
+In other cases, if you choose to salvage your photos yourself, start with learning the basic methods of paper salvage and follow this step-by-step guide to prevent further damage.

 Freezing Photos (optional)